William Henry Harrison: Inauguration

 When Harrison came to Washington, he wanted to show that he was still the steadfast hero of Tippecanoe and that he was a better educated and more thoughtful man than the backwoods caricature portrayed in the campaign.
-He took the oath of office on Thursday, March 4, 1841, a cold and wet day.
+He took the oath of office on March 4, 1841, a cold and wet day.
 He braved the chilly weather and chose not to wear an overcoat or a hat, rode on horseback to the grand ceremony, and then delivered the longest inaugural address in American history at 8,445 words.
 It took him nearly two hours to read, although his friend and fellow Whig Daniel Webster had edited it for length.
-Freehling opines that speeches like this were actually common at the time, and that its irony was rich, as Harrison, "a lifelong office seeker, elected by deeply partisan politics, criticized both".
+Freehling opines that speeches like this were actually common at the time, and that its irony was rich, as Harrison, "a lifelong office seeker, elected by deeply partisan politics, harshly criticized both practices".

 The inaugural address was a detailed statement of the Whig agenda, a repudiation of Jackson's and Van Buren's policies, and the first and only formal articulation by Harrison of his approach to the presidency.
 The address began with Harrison's sincere regard for the trust being placed in him: